Arabian-vACC/library/docs/aerodrome/muscat/gmp.md

 - Initially cleared altitude;
 - Assigned SSR code

+!!! note
+    Only the first part of the flight plan **from the end of the SID up to the exit point of the Muscat FIR** needs to be read in the clearance.
+General rules on the FIR exit points can be found in 3.5

 GMP shall obtain a full readback of the clearance.
 If the pilot does not report the current ATIS letter on first contact, GMP shall pass the current ATIS letter and QNH.

 Departing aircraft shall be instructed to remain on the delivery frequency and report ready to push before being handed off to GMC.
-This is so aircraft may be held at the gate, as per the procedures laid down in 2.6.
+This is so aircraft may be held at the gate as necessary for sequencing and flow management.

 !!! example
     **Pilot**: "Muscat Clearance Delivery, OMS735, Airbus A320 NEO, information R, stand 105, requesting FL310, to Hyderabad."